 In general, proprietary full-text content only appears on ResearchGate when it has been uploaded by an author.
 So, if there’s already a full-text of your publication available on ResearchGate, the most likely explanation is that it has been uploaded by one of your co-authors.
 You can identify the name of the uploader by going to the publication page and looking just above the full-text.
 If you have concerns that your co-authors may have improperly made full-texts available, we recommend that you try contacting them directly.

 In some cases, we may make a full-text available where a publication has a Creative Commons license.
 If you feel that a publication has been wrongly attributed a Creative Commons license, please contact us at www.researchgate.net/contact.

 How do I confirm authorship of my publications to add them to my profile?

 As explained above, many of your publications may already be listed in our database.
 We group all publications in our database by author using a name-matching algorithm.
 To quickly and easily add the publications we've matched to you to your profile, simply follow these steps:

 - Go to the publication page of a research item you authored

 - Click on your name below the title of the research item to visit your scientific contributions page

-- Click Claim your profile at the top right-hand corner to add the listed publications to your profile.
+- Click the blue button starting with Are you... at the top right-hand corner to add the listed publications to your profile.